Can you use peel and stick wallpaper on furniture? Find out how easy it is to update a piece with this no-mess DIY.

 Reupholster grandparent’s armchairs with blue velvet and bird fabric Paint front picture window black Paint green focal wall

-- Hand new window treatments and remove old blackouts in piano area
+- Hand new window treatments and remove old blackouts in the piano area

 - Install new foyer light